frnsimoes/frnsimoes.github.io/content/posts/when-fork-fails.md

 +++
-date = 2024-09-22
+date = 2024-10-01
-title = "When fork() fails"
+title = "Parenting 101: fork failures"
 tags = ["OS theory and fun"]
 +++

 What if `fork()` fails?
 Well, this is really a problematic issue, since you have to handle the return value manually. `fork()` has three possible return values: If it's `0`, we know we are in the child's realm.
 If it's a positive integer, this represents the child's `pid`, and if it's `-1`, `fork()` has failed.

-But what happens when: 1.
-You forget to test `pid == -1`, and you want to send a `kill` signal to the child's PID in the parent's process?
-I was reading [rachelbythebay] post on this problem this problem and thought: how could I make `fork` fail?
+But what happens when: you forget to test pid equals -1 and you want to send a sigkill to the child's PID in the parent's process?
+I was reading [rachelbythebay] post on this problem this problem and thought: how could I make `fork()` fail?
 Maybe by allocating lots of memory to the process.
 Perhaps by using `ulimit(3)` to limit the allowed processes?
 But these felt kind of troublesome (and `ulimit` is deprecated), so I found `getrlimit`, a system call that limits a resource[^1] for the user.

 Combined with `RLIMIT_NPROC`[^2], `getrlimit` can set the maximum number of processes allowed for my user to `0` (I know, dumb and dangerous), forcing `fork()` to fail.